Professional Staff

 While in high school, Candy worked part-time at a privately-owned grocery store where she wore many hats and eventually learned the accounting functions that ignited her love for accounting, leading to more than 35 years of experience in the business world through a variety of industries.

 After 10 years at Brody’s, the company was sold and Candy was introduced to working in media through her new position with “The Daily Reflector.”
 There she held many positions, starting with accounting.
-She was later promoted to circulation customer care manager in which she was responsible for processing the bi-monthly and monthly pay-by-mail billings along with processing the monthly carrier billings and more.
-Later, she was promoted to circulation information systems manager where she was responsible for maintaining the circulation system and ultimately assisting with the implementation of the paper’s new circulation system, Brainworks.
+She was later promoted to circulation customer care manager, then circulation information systems manager where she was responsible for maintaining the circulation system and ultimately assisting with the implementation of the paper’s new circulation system, Brainworks.

 She is married, has two children, three stepchildren and five grandchildren.
 Her hobbies include shooting pool, fishing, horseback riding, swimming and spending time with her family and friends.